- 01Visibility across ChatGPT, Perplexity, Gemini, AI Overviews, Claude

 Most are guessing.

 A GEO audit only means something if the numbers are real.
-Ours run on MentionLayer — the AI-visibility platform we built and the same one that produced our Q1 2026 AI Visibility Index across 1,004 businesses.
+Ours may use Outrigger, a separate joint venture Joel co-founded with Andrew and the platform behind its Q1 2026 AI Visibility Index across 1,004 businesses.
 You get measured data on where ChatGPT, Perplexity, and Gemini leave you out, not a template with your logo dropped in.

 What is a GEO audit?